mharen/mharen.github.io/blog/2010/2010-03-word-document-automation-with-net-4.md

     }
 }</pre>

-<p>This technique is far, far nicer than working with the styles manually.</p>
+This technique is far, far nicer than working with the styles manually.